“Worship is the sound our life makes”

 For David and Nicole Binion, this is an undeniable truth.
 Leading worship before a crowd of thousands, writing songs for the next album, or leaning in with the kids for an impromptu song at the piano, so much about life resonates with sounds of hope and faith.

 We sat down for a quiet conversation with David and Nicole so we could write their official biography.
 In the end, we have simply shared their story.
 From the beginning they have trusted their relationship with the Lord, and followed the path before them.
-From years spent with Revivalist Tommy Tenney, through the challenges of itinerant ministry, and the pure joy of collaborations with gospel songwriter Andrae Crouch, to today, leading worship at Covenant Church in Dallas, Texas.
+From years spent with Revivalist Tommy Tenney, through the challenges of itinerant ministry, and the pure joy of collaborations with gospel songwriter Andrae Crouch, to today, pastoring their own Dwell Church in Dallas, Texas.

 Throughout life there have been three constants for David and Nicole Binion — music, faith, and each other.